Tuplanolla/gcc-weverything/README.md

  there can be small variations in the extracted output.
 For example `-Wformat` was changed to `-Wformat=` when version 3.4.0 was released.
-The values have to be filled in by hand if the options are not removed.
+Such values have to be filled in by hand if the options are not removed.

 Since everything really means everything here, `-Werror` and